hhandika/nahpu/website/docs/usages/personnel.md

 > **Important:** Some institutions may use a project ID and number combination for the field ID.
 Use this ID as the initial, instead of putting the actual initial of the person.
 For example, `ABC-1`.
 In this case, you can enter `ABC-` as the field initial and `1` as the field number.

-## Editing a personnel
+## Editing person information

-In the dashboard, click/tab the menu button (three dot icon) at the name of the personnel you want to edit, then select edit.
+In the dashboard, click/tab the menu button (three dot icon) for the name of the person for which you want to edit information, then select edit.
 You will be taken to the personnel page where you can edit the information.

 ## Terminology